Grok 4.5 vs Claude: Benchmarks & Pricing

 Grok 4.5 vs Claude: The Short Verdict

-Here is the Grok 4.5 vs Claude comparison table, with every number pulled from the vendors' own published material.
+Here is the comparison table, with every number pulled from the vendors' own published material.
 Benchmark figures come from xAI's launch chart as reported in independent coverage; pricing is from each provider's docs.

-Positioning Coding, agents, knowledge work Frontier reasoning Cheaper agentic Sonnet
+Positioning Coding, agents, knowledge work Long-running agents, verification Cheaper agentic Sonnet

-Standout trait Token efficiency, Cursor-tuned coding Top-tier reasoning depth 1M context, low price
+Standout trait Token efficiency, Cursor-tuned coding Iterates and verifies its own work 1M context, low price

 What this resolved: no model sweeps the table.
-What it left unsolved: the right pick depends on your workload and where you operate, covered below.
+What it left unsolved: the right pick depends on your workload and your context sizes, covered below.

 The Opus-Class Claim, Tested Against xAI's Own Numbers